 e.
 Expenses: Apart from the advisory fees, clients should also consider the expenses associated with engaging an M&A advisor.
 These expenses can include travel costs, legal fees, valuation fees, data room costs, and other out-of-pocket expenses incurred during the transaction process.
 It is important to discuss and clarify which expenses will be covered by the advisor and which will be the client’s responsibility.

 When engaging an M&A advisor, it is essential to have open and transparent discussions about the fee structure.
 Clients should carefully evaluate the advisor’s value proposition and consider the expected benefits and outcomes of the transaction.
-It would also be best to compare fee structures and proposals from multiple advisors to ensure a fair and competitive arrangement.
+It is also best to compare fee structures and proposals from multiple advisors to ensure a fair and competitive arrangement.

 Understanding M&A Advisors Fee Structure